Skip to content

 Stretch your legs, and your dog's, at Uppark, West Sussex | © National Trust Images/Rob Stothard

-With meadow and woodland to explore, and nearby walking routes at Harting Down, Uppark is the perfect place to bring your dog during any season.
+With a meadow to explore, and nearby walking routes at Harting Down, Uppark is the perfect place to bring your dog.

-Uppark House and Garden is closed until late Summer 2025
+Uppark House & Garden is currently closed until Summer 2025

 Our pawprint rating system